JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 fact that, as a young language, we are still relatively free to redefine core syntactic elements like `f.(x)` and `x .+ y`.
-But suppose you were willing to add this or similar syntax to an existing language, like Python or Go; would you then be able to implement the same fusing semantics efficiently?
+But suppose you were willing to add this or similar syntax to an existing language, like Python or Go, or as a DSL on top of those languages as suggested above; would you then be able to implement the same fusing semantics efficiently?

 There is a catch: `2 .* x .+ x .^ 2` is sugar for